AhmedMo1242/Python-Projects/README.md

 # Python-Projects
-In this folder, I will upload python projects that I did after watching tutorials or by my own to see my improvement in programming.
+In this respiratory , I will upload python projects that I did after watching tutorials or by my own to see my improvement in programming.

+First Project I uploaded in that respiratory is Number Guessing, which consists of two parts.
+First Part is guessing the number that computer enters, and in the second part, The Computer guesses the number you enter.